3d-pli/SLIX/doc/SLIX/toolbox.md

     Parameters
     ----------
-    line_profile: 1D-NumPy array with all measurements of a single pixel.
+    line_profile: 1D-NumPy array with all intensity values of a single image pixel in the stack.
-    cut_edges: When True only consider peaks within the second third of all detected peaks.
+    cut_edges: If True, only consider peaks within the second third of all detected peaks.

     Returns
     -------
-    List with the positions of all detected peak positions.
+    List with the positions of all detected peaks.

 `centroid_correction(line_profile, peak_positions, low_prominence=0.08, high_prominence=inf)`